 As either party in a mortgage agreement, you want to be sure that you know your contract inside and out.
 This ensures that you are protected, and know what to do if things go poorly in the borrower-lender relationship.

 Seeking legal counsel is a valid option before seeking any legal action.
 Legal advice can help you see your next steps, and understand what needs to be done.
 While also making sure that you understand your contract and feel confident moving forward.
 If you are seeking mortgage enforcement action, contact Hummingbird Lawyers today.
-Our Civil Litigation team can stand with you to make sure that your rights are protected.
+Our civil litigation lawyer team can stand with you to make sure that your rights are protected.